-Kent police arrest city employee on suspicion of fatal hit and run
+Kent police arrest city employee on suspicion of fatal hit-and-run

 Kent police arrested a city employee Saturday night after a driver struck and killed a pedestrian and fled the scene of the collision.

-The suspect driver is an employee of the city of Kent and was driving a city vehicle, according to preliminary information posted to the police department’s Facebook page late Saturday.
+The suspect driver is an employee of the city of Kent and was driving a city vehicle, according to preliminary information posted to the Police Department’s Facebook page late Saturday.

 “The driver is in custody and our investigation continues,” the department said.